-Column D - Allowances
+Column D: Adjustments

-Report in Column D allowances granted as part of an agreement with a third-party payer.
-Virtually all insurance companies have a maximum amount they pay for a given service and the center agrees to write off the difference between what they charge and that contracted amount - these are considered "allowances."
+Report in Column D adjustments granted as part of an agreement with a third-party payer.
+Virtually all insurance companies have a maximum amount they pay for a given service and the center agrees to write off the difference between what they charge and that contracted amount.
+These are considered contractual adjustments.

-In some states, Medicaid pays the contracted amount and then later pays a wrap-around and/or reconciliation.
-Reduce the initial allowance by the amount of retroactive settlements and receipts (reported in Columns c1, c2, and c3), including current and prior year FQHC reconciliations, managed care pool distributions, quality or P4P awards, and other payments.
-This may result in reporting a negative number as the allowance in Column D.
+- Adjustments are a reduction in the amount of charges in the current reporting period that an organization expects to receive and are reported in Column D, typically as a positive number.
+The EHBs will recognize the amount as a reduction. - Reduce the initial adjustment by the amount of retroactive settlements and receipts (reported in Columns c1, c2, and c3), including current- and prior-year FQHC reconciliations, managed care pool distributions, quality or P4P awards, and other payments.
+This may result in a negative number as the adjustment in Column D.